-Measuring Your Windows For Shutters in Fort Lauderdale10/04/2017Danielle Micich Plantation shutters in Fort Lauderdale are usually sold on a square foot basis, so if you need a measurement for a price estimate, just measure your window height and width, to the nearest ⅛ of an inch.For Fort Lauderdale residents who want to be more hands-on, we’ll teach you the easiest way to measure your windows for plantation shutters.Measuring Rectangular and Square Windows for ShuttersRegular square windows look like the easiest kind of windows to measure – and they are, relative to other specialty windows.
+Measuring Your Windows For Shutters in Fort Lauderdale10/04/2017Danielle Micich Plantation shutters in Fort Lauderdale are usually sold on a square foot basis, so if you need a measurement for a price estimate, just measure your window height and width, to the nearest ⅛ of an inch.For Fort Lauderdale residents who want to be more hands-on, we’ll teach you the easiest way to measure your windows for plantation shutters.Measuring Rectangular and Square Windows for ShuttersRegular rectangular windows look like they’d be the easiest type of window to measure – and they are, relative to other window shapes.
 But you still have an entire process to follow to find your measurements.
 Here’s the plan.What You’ll Need:Tape measurePencil and paperStarting off, measure the width (horizontal).
 Get a measurement across in three separate places: as close as you can to the center, near the top, and close to the bottom of the window.
-Write down each one, rounding to the closest ⅛ of an inch.
-Next, measure the height (vertical) – take three measurements, one in the center, and one near either edge of your window like seen in the diagram below.You want to measure in three places both ways because no window is a geometrically perfect square.
-And because you might need a specific mount for your window, you might either need to record the smallest measurement (for an inside mount), or the absolute largest measurement (outside mount).
+Write down each one, to the nearest ⅛ of an inch.
+Next, do the same for the height (the bottom-to-top) – measure three times, one in the middle, and one near the left and right edges of your window like seen in the diagram below.You want to measure in three places both ways because no window is a geometrically perfect square.
+And because you might need a specific mount for your window, you may either need to record the smallest measurement (for an inside mount), or the absolute largest measurement (outside mount).
 Taking measurements in three places helps make sure you’re covered for every options.How to Measure Specialty Shaped Windows for ShuttersWindows that aren’t rectangular are the tricky ones to measure.
 Just like there’s no perfect square window, there’s no such thing as a perfect arch or octagonal window – which means that even if you get perfect measurements, you could still have issues.
-To really get the best results, get a professional measurement (which Sunburst Shutters Fort Lauderdale is happy to provide for no cost).
-If you’d still like to do so yourself, these are the steps to measure the most common unique-shaped windows for shutters.Measuring Rounded and Arch WindowsMeasure the width on the window’s flat side.
+To really get the best results, get a professional measurement (which Sunburst Shutters Fort Lauderdale is happy to provide absolutely free).
+If you’d still like to do so yourself, here’s how to measure the most common unique-shaped windows for shutters.Measuring Rounded and Arched WindowsMeasure the width on the window’s flat side.
 Measuring only the window opening, mark down to the closest ⅛ of an inch the width of the arch.
-For the height, locate the halfway point of the window by dividing the width distance in half, then measure to the top of the window from the point you found.
+For the length, locate the halfway point of the window by dividing the width distance in half, then measure to the top of the window from the point you found.
 Again, write it down to the closest ⅛ of an inch.Measuring Elongated Arch Windows Elongated arch windows look like a combination of a rectangular window and a circular window, with a wide, flat bottom and vertical “legs,” but with rounded top edges and a taller arch.
-So think of it exactly as that: an arch and a rectangle on top of each other.
+So think of it exactly as that: a rectangle and an arch on top of each other.
 Measure the width as you would a normal arch, then take a measurement of the height of the legs (the straight vertical parts before the window curves into an arch).
-Last, find the max length of the window from the middle of the width, minus the leg height.
-Again, record all of these to the nearest ⅛ of an inch.How to Measure Circular & Octagonal WindowsFull circle and octagon windows are some of the hardest to get accurate measurements, as there are a ton of tiny details that can alter the shutter dimensions your window may need.
+Last, find the max length of the window from the middle of the width, subtracting the leg height.
+Again, record all of these to the nearest ⅛ of an inch.Measuring Circular & Octagonal WindowsFull circle and octagon windows are some of the hardest to get accurate measurements, as there are a ton of tiny details that can alter the shutter dimensions your window may need.
 You might want to leave these more difficult ones to a professional.For these windows and other windows you don’t feel comfortable measuring, or to save yourself a lot of stress, call Sunburst Shutters Fort Lauderdale.
 We’d be glad to come measure your windows at no cost to you during your no-strings-attached window treatment consultation.
 Simply call 561-440-8535 or fill out the contact form below to begin.